Premier League awards for 2021-22 season: Best XI, player and more

 Nick Mendola: West Ham’s Andriy Yarmolenko scoring against Villa off the bench in his first match since returning from special leave following Russia’s invasion of his native Ukraine.
 Seeing him in tears and the stadium and teammates saluting him is something that will stay in my memory for a long, long time.

 Andy Edwards: Brentford 2-0 Arsenal – the first Premier League game with a full stadium again and Brentford’s first-ever PL game.
-The atmosphere, the result, the message the Bees sent that Friday night.
+The atmosphere, the result, the message the Bees sent to the world that Friday night in west London.
 Wow.